Revin400/Software-construction-process-and-tools/README.md

 ## Guide to Start the Program
 Follow these steps to run the program:

-1. Download dotnet 8.0.401 ()
+1. Download dotnet 8.0.401

-2.Check Requirements: Ensure all necessary extensions and packages are installed.
+2. Check Requirements: Ensure all necessary extensions and packages are installed.
 (See table: Required Extensions and Packages)

-3. Open the Terminal: Navigate to the project folder (Software-construction-process-and-tools\Warehousing) and open an integrated terminal in the same directory as Program.cs.
+3. Open the Terminal: Navigate to the project folder (.....\Software-construction-process-and-tools\Warehousing) and open an integrated terminal in the same directory as Program.cs.

 4. Build the Project: Run dotnet build in the terminal to compile the project and check for errors.